 Prior to joining McDonald’s, Nick was Executive Director of Marketing and Communications for the Canadian Olympic Committee.
 Nick re-established the marketing function within the COC and was responsible for new revenue generation, brand management and sponsor value creation.
 Nick joined Bell Canada in 1979 progressing through senior positions in brand management, advertising and sponsorship.
 Nick led Bell’s sponsorship division for a number of years during which it successfully leveraged many cultural and sports properties, including TIFF, Stratford, MLSE and its title sponsorship of the Bell Canadian Open.

-Paul McLean assumes the role of Second Vice-President this year.
-He is also a member of the Investment, Compensation and Business Development Committees.
+Paul McLean assumes the role of First Vice-President in 2014.
+He is also Chair of the Compensation Committee and will also serve on the Governance and Investment Committees in addition to serving as President of the Golf Canada Foundation.
 As co-founder and President of Maxium, Paul has been instrumental in its development and growth to become one of Canada’s leading privately held leasing companies with assets of over $700 million.
 He previously worked at Triathlon Leasing where he held the position of President, Equipment Leasing.
 Prior to Triathlon, he had a successful career at Xerox Canada where he held several sales and marketing management positions.
 Paul attended McMaster University on a Chancellors scholarship and completed an Honors Bachelor of Science Degree in Statistics and Computer Science which was followed by completing a Masters in Business Administration (MBA).

 Paul and his wife live in the Richmond Hill community and have two children.
 He remains active as a scratch golfer and as a member of the National Golf Course Owners Association (NGCOA), and the Golf Course Superintendents Association (GCSA).
 He is on the Board of several other organizations including Maxium, Amstel Doors, and Laurence North.
-He was recently acknowledged by the National Post as one of the Top 25 most influential people in Canadian Golf.
+He has been acknowledged by the National Post as one of the Top 25 most influential people in Canadian Golf and is an owner of both Coppinwood and Oviinbyrd Golf Club.
 Paul also volunteers with the Crohn’s and Colitis Foundation of Canada.

 Scott Simmons was named Executive Director of Golf Canada in July 2007.
 His prior involvements with Golf Canada include a post-University position with the International Management Group (IMG) where he consulted for the Association.
-Then from 1992 to 2000 he was appointed as Golf Canada’s Director, Marketing and Communications.
+From 1992 to 2000 he served as Golf Canada’s Director, Marketing and Communications.
 From 2000 to 2007, he had a successful seven-year executive management career in the Canadian beer brewing industry before returning to Golf Canada.
+He also serves as member of the National Allied Golf Association and a delegate with the International Golf Federation.

 Pat Thompson joined the Board in 2014.
 This year she is Vice Chair of the Governors Council, Chair of the Women’s Fund and a member of the Sport Development, Human Resources and Hall of Fame Committees.